SUBSCRIBE TO OUR FREE NEWSLETTER

 But it's not "luck" at all.
 It's the product of a deliberate effort to undermine our democratic system of government and replace it with the rule of the rich.
 This is something that is being done to us - and, through the public financing of elections, it can be undone.

-Recently five Republican presidential candidates paraded themselves before a group of mega-donors convened by the billionaire Koch brothers in Dana Point, California.
+Recently, five Republican presidential candidates paraded themselves before a group of mega-donors convened by the billionaire Koch brothers in Dana Point, California.
 The network run by Charles and David Koch has budgeted nearly a billion dollars ($889 million) to influence the outcome of next year's election.

 It was left to Trump, of all people, to play the role of truth-teller.
-"I wish good luck to all of the Republican candidates that traveled to California to beg for money etc. from the Koch Brothers," Trump wrote on Twitter.
+"I wish good luck to all of the Republican candidates that traveled to California to beg for money, etc., from the Koch Brothers," Trump wrote on Twitter.
 "Puppets?"

 Charles Koch has begun speaking of "injustices" and claiming that civil rights movements serve as his moral models.
 But his actions - in the form of donations and campaign contributions - belie those words.
-The Koch-backed American Legislative Exchange Council (ALEC) has pushed laws that benefit both corporate America generally, and Koch Industries specifically.
+The Koch-backed American Legislative Exchange Council (ALEC) has pushed laws that benefit both corporate America generally and Koch Industries specifically.
 It has also promoted voter ID laws that make it more difficult for lower-income citizens to vote - even as the Koch network spends hundreds of millions of dollars to influence the political process.

-The interests of the big-money donors were reflected in Thursday's debate - in what we heard, and even more so in what we didn't hear.
+The interests of the big-money donors were reflected in Thursday's debate - in what we heard and even more so in what we didn't hear.
 There was no mention of the great income transfer to the wealthiest among us, the perils of climate change, the economic threat posed by big banks, or the struggle of a declining middle class.
 The candidates never offered specific proposals to help working Americans, even when asked to do so by the moderators.

 But then, is that any wonder?
-We're told that the wealthy donors who gathered in Dana Point last week failed to line up behind a single candidate - and there are many other donors out there.
+We're told that the wealthy donors who gathered in Dana Point last week failed to line up behind a single candidate - and many other donors are out there.
 With all that money still in play, this week's debate wasn't just a pitch to voters.
 It was also an extension of the Kochs' California beauty pageant.

 Charles Koch's high-flown vagaries seem designed, more than anything else, to improve the brothers' suffering public reputation.
 He seems determined to send the message that, while he and his friends may be our new oligarchs, they will be benevolent ones.